 An example of a mismatch is in the understanding of how layered solids deform.
 In layered crystalline solids such as graphite and mica, many scientists assume basal dislocations are the main cause of deformations.
 However, in all other domains of layered solids—including geology, wood, and layered composites—deformations are attributed to a buckling mechanism that forms kink boundaries.

 This situation poses a question: are layered crystalline solids really different from all their fellow layered brethren, or is perhaps our understanding of layered crystalline solid deformation misguided?

-Instead of basal dislocations, Barsoum and his colleagues argue that layered crystalline solids deform via nucleation and propagation of ripplocations, which are a “micromechanism by which layered solids deform,” Barsoum writes in an email.
+Instead of basal dislocations, Barsoum and his colleagues argue that layered crystalline solids deform via nucleation and propagation of ripplocations, which are a “micromechanism by which layered solids deform,” Barsoum explains in an email.
 The term “ripplocations” (a word mashup of surface “ripples” and crystallographic “dislocations”) was coined by Akihito Kushima and co-authors in a 2015 paper, in which they used the term to describe near-surface deformations in 2D van der Waals solids.